-Soon, because our brain’s love habit and crave familiarity, these new thoughts will become habit and familiar.
+Soon, because our brains love habit and crave familiarity, these new thoughts will become a habit and familiar.

 In her talk, Marisa Peer uses a fantastic example of people dieting.
 She said that people will go through heaps of work and training to lose weight, and they do!
 However, immediately after a weigh in, they will celebrate with something like… Pizza.

 Why?
 Because pizza is familiar to them.
 In this case, they should train their brain to, instead of thinking of the familiar (pizza), think of how good they will look when they are thin — they should fixate on that.
-They should start thinking of how much it delights them to eat healthy; how much they adore that feeling of being thin and good to their bodies.
+They should start thinking of how much it delights them to eat healthy food; how much they adore that feeling of being thin and good to their bodies.

 Once this adjustment in thinking happens more regularly, our brains begin thinking, “Oh yeah, I get that!” and will start making this unfamiliar habit of eating healthy familiar; and the familiar habit of eating unhealthy unfamiliar.

 Now, understanding this principle is how Marisa Peer gets supposedly ‘infertile’ 40-year-old women to become pregnant.
 Yes, you read that right.

 All Marisa does is understand these simple principles of the brain — you tell your mind it is infertile and that you cannot have babies, and it will be.
-Do the opposite, and that comes true, as well.
+Do the opposite, and that becomes true as well.